Motorway Services Online

 To further complicate matters, operators had realised they held the power.
 The DoT didn't want the embarrassment of proposing a new service station that none of the operators wanted to build, so they could only put forward sites which sounded lucrative.
 This was another argument for them backing under-sized sites next to overloaded roundabouts.
 This was the era which had the bright ideas of building Birchanger, South Mimms and Thurrock.

 Inside the service areas, brand names started to become important.
 They were all own-brands, but service areas were now really trying to get families to recognise them above the competition.
 Until now operators had generally promoted each site on its own merit, but now they were trying to get people to look out for their network of service areas across the country.
+There was an effort to create a more homely atmosphere, with plenty of fake plants and brick buildings which were inspired by the 'Essex Barn' style successfully used by large supermarkets trying to open in well-to-do areas.

 Away from the motorways, family restaurants (especially those owned by the Forte empire) were really taking over the A-roads, often by closing down cheap truckstops.
 It was all a bit basic, but it was a basic that the lucrative family market liked.